fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 [Check your progress](https://github.com/fluttered-book/quiz/tree/main/lib/quiz_screen3.dart)

-# Show progress
+### Show progress

 It would be nice if the user could follow their progress.
-Add a methods to build progress indicator widgets.
+Add a method to build a progress indicator.

 ```dart
 List<Widget> _buildProgress(int number, int total) {